A new native fish hatchery - future-proofing your fishing

 The VFA recognises Indigenous people's deep cultural connection to country and, their interest in native fish recovery.
 The VFA has established a 50% indigenous employment target for staff at the Arcadia fish farm.
 As part of this initiative, the VFA will also offer employees a traineeship program linked to Certificate level 3 accreditation in aquaculture.
 We’re keen to help indigenous employees develop career skills in fish farming that are highly transferable to commercial a growing aquaculture sector.

 The hatchery project involves a range of key steps including groundwater investigation, site selection, hatchery design and costings, business case, site acquisition and hatchery construction (public tender) and commissioning.
-The new hatchery will future proof Victoria’s future stocking program and, is expected to be operational by late 2021 and producing fish by 2022.
+The new hatchery will future proof Victoria’s future stocking program.